What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | HYROX Pro Women | 63 | 1:32:47 | 2:00:13 | 2:40:56 | 68:09 |

 A total of 2,768 singles finishers were analysed.
 Doubles, relays and adaptive categories are excluded.
-Tiers are by finish-time quartile within each division.
+We grouped athletes by tiers, which are by finish-time quartile within each division.
 All numbers in the rest of the article use medians (more robust to outliers than means).

 The race has three time components: 8 runs (8 km in total), 8 stations, and the Roxzone.
 Splitting the 58:56 top-to-bottom gap in the men’s race across those three: